guyht/notp/Readme.md

 //.... some initial login code, that receives the TOTP / HTOP
 // token from the user
-args.K = 'TOTP key for user... could be stored in DB';
+args.key = 'TOTP key for user... could be stored in DB';
-args.P = 'User supplied TOTP value';
+args.token = 'User supplied TOTP value';

 // Check TOTP is correct
 var login = notp.checkTOTP(args);